 Appreciating What Is

 As much as we’re both longing for the Big Smoke, there’s much to appreciate about the ostrich capital of the world.
 For one thing, it’s not nearly as noisy.
 People almost never hoot here and that includes the minibus taxis.

 Everyone greets you, whether they pass you by on foot or in a vehicle, they’ll say hi, wave, nod or something in between.
 Interestingly, we get stared at less here than we do in Cape Town.
-Even Sporty’s Vibrams don’t warrant a second glance.
+Even Sporty’s minimalist shoes don’t warrant a second glance.

 We’ve heard a couple of stories of petty crime incidents, but overall the town feels really safe.
 The teenagers look like thugs but then greet you politely as they walk by.
 It’s a little disconcerting until you get used to it, then it’s just sweet.

-Oudtshoorn has more churches, funeral parlours and graveyards than you’d think necessary for a town this size, but maybe there’s something we don’t know [insert soundtrack from The Shining].
+Oudtshoorn has more churches, funeral parlors, and graveyards than you’d think necessary for a town this size, but maybe there’s something we don’t know [insert soundtrack from The Shining].